loco-rs/loco/docs-site/content/docs/the-app/controller.md

 ## Precompressed assets

-`Loco` leverages [ServeDir::precompressed_gzip](https://docs.rs/tower-http/latest/tower_http/services/struct.ServeDir.html#method.precompressed_gzip) to enable a `one click` solution of serving pre compressed assets.
+`Loco` leverages [ServeDir::precompressed_br](https://docs.rs/tower-http/latest/tower_http/services/struct.ServeDir.html#method.precompressed_br) and [ServeDir::precompressed_gzip](https://docs.rs/tower-http/latest/tower_http/services/struct.ServeDir.html#method.precompressed_gzip) to enable a `one click` solution of serving pre compressed assets.

-If a static assets exists on the disk as a `.gz` file, `Loco` will serve it instead of compressing it on the fly.
+If a static asset exists on disk as a `.br` file, `Loco` will serve it instead of compressing it on the fly.
+If the `Accept-Encoding` header does not allow brotli compression, precompressed asset serving will fallback to `.gzip`.

 ```yaml
 #...